-Allows you to set whether your device is able to be discovered/ found by other Bluetooth® devices in the area.
+Allows you to set whether your device is able to be discovered/found by other Bluetooth® devices in the area.

-- 1. Open the phone and press the OK key 💌 MENU.
+- Open the flip and press [MENU].

 - 2. Press Settings & Tools.

-- 3. Press SN Bluetooth Menu.
+- Press Bluetooth Menu.

-- Press the Right Select key
+- 4. Press the Right Soft Key

-Options.
+[Options].

 - 5. Press Discovery Mode.

-- Use the Directional key to highlight a setting, then press the OK key SET.
+6. Use the Directional Key to highlight a setting, then press[SET].